zealdocs/zeal/README.md

 * For a quick chat with developers and other Zeal users use our IRC channel: #zealdocs on [Freenode](https://freenode.net/).
 Also available through Kiwi IRC [web interface](https://kiwiirc.com/client/irc.freenode.net/#zealdocs).
 Please, take into consideration possible time zone differences.
 * Finally, for a private communications send us [email](mailto:zeal@zealdocs.org).
 * And do not forget to follow [@zealdocs](https://twitter.com/zealdocs) on Twitter!

+## License

+This software is licensed under the terms of the GNU General Public License version 3 (GPLv3).
+Full text of the license is available in the [COPYING](https://github.com/zealdocs/zeal/blob/master/COPYING) file and [online](http://opensource.org/licenses/gpl-3.0.html).